 Resources expended are included in the Statement of Financial Activities on an accrual basis, inclusive of any VAT, which cannot be recovered.

 Cost of generating funds

-Expenditure allocated relates directly to this category and includes an apportionment of 38% (2012: 40%) of the Chief Executive's costs based on the estimated time spent on fundraising activities.
+Expenditure allocated relates directly to this category and there are no costs associated with a Chief Executive for 2015 (2014: 27% apportionment of the Chief Executive's costs).

 Charitable activities